Bruce Reynolds: Criminal career

 For Christmas 1964, the family were joined in Acapulco by fellow train robbers Buster Edwards, who had not yet been caught, and treasurer Charlie Wilson, who had escaped from HMP Winson Green.
 Reynolds and his family later moved to Montreal, Quebec, Canada, where Wilson had settled with his family, but a proposed theft of Canadian dollars was stopped due to Royal Canadian Mounted Police observation.
 Reynolds then moved to Vancouver, before returning that summer to the South of France.

-The family returned to London, then moving to Torquay, Devon.
+The family returned to London, then moved to Torquay, Devon.
 Assuming the name Keith Hiller, Reynolds began settling with his family into his childhood holiday town, before he had the urge to make contact with his old friends back in London.
-The Metropolitan Police realised that “Hiller” was Reynolds, and arrested him in Torquay on 9 November 1968.
+The Metropolitan Police realised that Hiller was Reynolds, and arrested him in Torquay on 9 November 1968.
 Offered a deal by the Director of Public Prosecutions to plead guilty and avoid their pursuing his son, wife and family on further criminal charges, Reynolds agreed to plead guilty and was sentenced to 25 years imprisonment.
 All of the Great Train robbers were held in maximum security in a specially built unit at HMP Durham.
 After making friends with both Charlie and Eddie Richardson whilst in prison, Reynolds was released from HMP Maidstone in 1978.

-After a failed attempt in the textile trade, he began trafficking and money laundering for many South London drug gangs.
+After a failed venture in the textile trade, he began trafficking and money laundering for many South London drug gangs.
 Arrested for dealing amphetamines, he was jailed in the 1980s for three years.

 Later life

-On release he gained a profile as a media "former criminal" figure, and acted as a consultant on the film Buster, with Larry Lamb portraying Reynolds.
+On release he gained a profile in the media as a "former criminal" figure, and acted as a consultant on the film Buster, with Larry Lamb portraying Reynolds.
 Reynolds then published his autobiography The Autobiography of a Thief (1995).
-In the book, Reynolds commented on the curse that followed him around, as after it no-one wanted to employ him either legally or illegally:
+In the book, Reynolds commented on the curse that followed him around, as no one wanted to employ him either legally or illegally:

 Having either spent or had removed by courts the monies that he gained through crime, by the 1990s Reynolds was living on income support in a flat in Croydon, Greater London, supplied by a charitable trust.
-Reynolds' wife Frances died in 2010.
+Reynolds's wife, Frances, died in 2010.
 He died in his sleep on the afternoon of 28 February 2013 at the age of 81.
 At the time of his death, Reynolds was working on The Great Train Robbery 50th Anniversary: 1963–2013, published by Mpress in July 2013.